 ii.
 Determining a DRV.
-The IOM did not set a UL for trans fat in the DRI macronutrient report.
-The IOM noted that any increase in trans fat intake increases CHD risk but because trans fats are unavoidable in ordinary diets, consuming zero percent of calories would require significant changes in dietary intake patterns that may introduce undesirable effects and unknown and unquantifiable health risks (Ref.
+The IOM did not set a UL for \bar{t} rans fat in the DRI macronutrient report.
+The IOM noted that any increase in trans fat intake increases CHD risk but because trans fats are unavoidable in ordinary diets. consuming zero percent of calories would require significant changes in dietary intake patterns that may introduce undesirable effects and unknown and unquantifiable health risks (Ref.
 49).
 The 2005 and 2010 DGA and the FDA Food Advisory Committee (Refs.
 6 and 36) likewise could not set a definitive quantitative intake recommendation for trans fat.
 Comments generally supported a single trans fat DRV and a single percent DV, but noted that such levels are not possible based on existing science.
-Although some comments supported a joint percent DV declaration for saturated and trans fat, if and when scientific evidence and relevant dietary recommendations become available.
+Although some comments supported a joint percent DV declaration for saturated and trans fat combined, the majority of comments opposed it due in large part to the chemical and physiological differences between these fats.
+We will consider determining a DRV for trans fat, if and when scientific evidence and relevant dietary recommendations become available.
 At that time, we will also consider whether a single DRV specific to trans fat or a provision for joint DV declaration for trans fat and saturated fat are appropriate.
 Thus, we tentatively conclude that there is no basis for setting a DRV for trans fat and, accordingly, we are not proposing a DRV for trans fat, a joint DRV declaration or joint percent DV declaration.